alevchuk/minibank/slackware/README.md

 You can just use the copy of the script provided bellow.

-The script provided bellow is a truncated copy on the ~alien/efg script.
-With a modification to have "start" and "restore" be the same thing.
+The script provided bellow is a truncated copy on the ~alien/efg script with a modification to have "start" and "restore" be the same thing.
 If you want to use the original version that has a more complicated "start" function, make sure to add "Allow Inbound Services" -> SSH

 3. Run `sudo vi /etc/rc.d/rc.firewal`